Chart Color Schemes

 Point Cook features high concentrations of family households, with a higher-than-average median household size

-Family households account for 86.3% of all households, including 56.2% couples with children, 18.5% couples without children, and 10.5% single parent families.
-Non-family households make up the remaining 13.7%, consisting of 11.1% lone person households and 2.7% group households.
-The median household size is 3.2 people, which is larger than the Greater Melbourne average of 2.6.
+Family households constitute 86.3% of all households, including 56.2% couples with children, 18.5% couples without children, and 10.5% single parent families.
+Non-family households comprise the remaining 13.7%, with lone person households at 11.1% and group households making up 2.7%.
+The median household size is 3.2 people, larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households